digitalhack/pcDuino3Nano-u-boot/README.md

 \# u-boot is in u-boot.img
 \# sunxi-spl.bin is in ./spl/sunxi-spl.bin

-\# Update with you device
-card="/dev/sdb"

 \# To copy u-boot with spl to staging area

 mkdir -p ../output/u-boot
 cp u-boot-sunxi-with-spl.bin ../output/u-boot
+cp spl/sunxi-spl.bin ../output/u-boot
+cp u-boot.img ../output/u-boot

+\# If you wish to update u-boot continue below.
+I you are building a
+\# complete sdcard continue on to digitalhack/pcDuino3Nano-kernel

+\# Update with you device
+card="/dev/sdb"

 \# To initialize sdcard and write u-boot with spl to it